-However, it does provide the comfort I was expecting from the Pegasus 37.
+However, it does provide the comfort I was expecting from the Nike Pegasus.

 As I said, the React midsole is the epitome of what, for me, is wrong with Nike at the moment.

 I love the top half of the majority of Nike shoes to be honest with you.
 They fit my foot shape beautifully, but it’s what they put on the bottom that just goes wrong, which, for me, is what they’ve got a little bit better and a little bit more right going in the right direction with the Vomero.

 So, what I’d love to see is something like the Pegasus become the Vomero because like the Brooks Ghost, the Pegasus is Nike’s staple daily running shoe in their lineup and that’s been going for years.

 It’d be great to translate what they’ve done with the Vomero in terms of the midsole.